Indo-Sri Lankan Accord

-The Indo-Sri Lanka Peace Accord was an accord signed in Colombo on 29 July 1987, between Indian Prime Minister Rajiv Gandhi and Sri Lankan President J. R. Jayewardene.
+The Indo-Sri Lankan Peace Accord was an accord signed in Colombo on 29 July 1987, between Indian Prime Minister Rajiv Gandhi and Sri Lankan President J. R. Jayewardene.
 The accord was expected to resolve the Sri Lankan Civil War by enabling the thirteenth Amendment to the Constitution of Sri Lanka and the Provincial Councils Act of 1987.
 Under the terms of the agreement, Colombo agreed to a devolution of power to the provinces, the Sri Lankan troops were to be withdrawn to their barracks in the north and the Tamil rebels were to surrender their arms.

-Importantly however, the Tamil groups, notably the Liberation Tigers of Tamil Eelam (LTTE) (which at the time was one of the strongest Tamil forces), had not been made party to the talks and initially agreed to surrender their arms to the Indian Peace Keeping Force (IPKF) only reluctantly.
+Notably the Liberation Tigers of Tamil Eelam (LTTE) (which at the time was one of the strongest Tamil forces), had not been made party to the talks and initially agreed to surrender their arms to the Indian Peace Keeping Force (IPKF) only reluctantly.
 Within a few months however, this flared into an active confrontation.
 The LTTE declared their intent to continue the armed struggle for an independent Tamil Eelam and refused to disarm.
 The IPKF found itself engaged in a bloody police action against the LTTE.
-Further complicating the return to peace, a Marxist insurgency began in the south of the island.
+Further complicating the return to peace, a Marxist insurgency began in the south of the island in response to public discontent to the IPKF.

 Background

 Sri Lanka, from the early part of the 1980s, was facing an increasingly violent ethnic strife.
 The origins of this conflict can be traced to the independence of the island from Britain in 1948.
 At the time, a Sinhala majority government was instituted which passed legislation that were deemed discriminatory against the substantial Tamil minority population.
 In the 1970s, two major Tamil parties united to form the Tamil United Liberation Front (TULF) that started agitation for a separate state of Tamil Eelam within the system in a federal structure in the north and eastern Sri Lanka that would grant the Tamils greater autonomy.
-However, enactment of the sixth amendment of the Sri Lankan Constitution in August 1983 classified all separatist movements as unconstitutional, effectively rendering the TULF ineffective.
-Outside the TULF, however, factions advocating more radical and militant courses of action soon emerged, and the ethnic divisions started flaring into a violent civil war.
+However, the enactment of the sixth amendment of the Sri Lankan Constitution in August 1983 classified all separatist movements as unconstitutional, effectively rendering the TULF ineffective.
+Outside the TULF, however, factions advocating more radical and militant courses of action soon emerged such as the TNT (Later LTTE), EROS and the PLOTE.
+Following the events of Black July, the country would descend into a civil war.
+By 1987, the LTTE would become the major Tamil militant group having sidelined any alternatives.